Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Desember 2024 06.22.38 UTC
+- WIB: Sabtu, 28 Desember 2024 08.48.33 UTC
-- WITA: Sabtu, 28 Desember 2024 07.22.38 UTC
+- WITA: Sabtu, 28 Desember 2024 09.48.33 UTC
-- WIT: Sabtu, 28 Desember 2024 08.22.38 UTC
+- WIT: Sabtu, 28 Desember 2024 10.48.33 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: success
+Kategori: technology